Online Conference Internal Medicine and Dermatology

 Kim Coyner DVM, ACVD

 Dr. Kimberly S. Coyner graduated from the Colorado State University College of Veterinary Medicine in 1994.
 After a private practice internship and a year in emergency practice, she obtained a two-year teaching position and then a residency in dermatology at the University of Georgia.
-For the past 17 years, Dr. Coyner has been in private dermatology referral practice at Dermatology Clinic for Animals in the southwest and pacific northwest United States, and is also a dermatology consultant for Veterinary Information Network and co-editor of the international Veterinary Dermatology journal.
+For the past 17 years, Dr. Coyner has been in private dermatology referral practice at Dermatology Clinic for Animals in the southwest and pacific northwest United States, and is also a dermatology consultant for Veterinary Information Network and is author and editor of the new Clinical Atlas of Canine and Feline Dermatology.

 1. The Fungus Among us!
 Dermatophytosis Diagnosis and Treatment